Key Points

 To begin issuing, renewing, and revoking certificates automatically, you’ll first need to set up an ACME client (sometimes called an “agent”) on your web server:

 Once validation is complete, the client or agent will be established as the valid owner of the key pair that was created during the process.
-The key can now be used to digitally sign Certificate Signing Requests (CSRs) and send them to the CA through HTTPS requests.
+The key can now be used to digitally sign CSRs and send them to the CA through HTTPS requests.
 The CA can use the CSRs, in conjunction with its associated public key, to issue certificates and send them back to the client, after which the client can download and install the certificates and inform the assigned contacts.

 You can install ACME clients on any server using X.509 certificates.
 From there, you can manage multiple domains on the same server or install on a domain-by-domain basis.